junxit/us-congress-bills-110/bill.md

     - **(C)** does not include extraction of mineral material for commercial use or sale.
   - **(8)** The term “Federal land” means any land, and any interest in land, that is owned by the United States and open to location of mining claims under the general mining laws and title II of this Act.
   - **(9)** The term “Indian lands” means lands held in trust for the benefit of an Indian tribe or individual or held by an Indian tribe or individual subject to a restriction by the United States against alienation.
   - **(10)** The term “Indian tribe” means any Indian tribe, band, nation, pueblo, or other organized group or community, including any Alaska Native village or regional corporation as defined in or established pursuant to the Alaska Native Claims Settlement Act (43 U.S.C.
-1601 and following), that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
+1601 et seq.), that is recognized as eligible for the special programs and services provided by the United States to Indians because of their status as Indians.
   - **(11)** The term “locatable mineral”—
     - **(A)** subject to subparagraph (B), means any mineral, the legal and beneficial title to which remains in the United States and that is not subject to disposition under any of—
       - **(i)** the Mineral Leasing Act (30 U.S.C.
-181 and following);
+181 et seq.);
       - **(ii)** the Geothermal Steam Act of 1970 (30 U.S.C.
-1001 and following);
+1001 et seq.);
       - **(iii)** the Act of July 31, 1947, commonly known as the Materials Act of 1947 (30 U.S.C.
-601 and following); or
+601 et seq.); or
       - **(iv)** the Mineral Leasing for Acquired Lands Act (30 U.S.C.
-351 and following); and
+351 et seq.); and
     - **(B)** does not include any mineral that is subject to a restriction against alienation imposed by the United States and is—
       - **(i)** held in trust by the United States for any Indian or Indian tribe, as defined in section 2 of the Indian Mineral Development Act of 1982 (25 U.S.C.
 2101); or
       - **(ii)** owned by any Indian or Indian tribe, as defined in that section.